state-adapt/state-adapt/apps/docs/src/app/concepts/sources.md

 (Note: This will not occur until you use the source in a store and subscribe to its state.)

 Internally, `toSource` just maps values to action objects that are similar to Redux actions.
-While you can technically interact with these objects, we discourage doing so, both to encourage reactive patterns and to avoid depending too much on the internal implementation of StateAdapt.

 ## `Source`